Legends surrounding the papacy: Pope Joan

 The claim that a woman, often called Pope Joan, became pope first appeared in a Dominican chronicle in 1250.
 It soon spread Europe-wide through preaching friars.
-The story grew in embellishment but centred on a set of claims.
+The story grew in embellishment but centered on a set of claims.

 The period for this claim is traditionally given as AD 855–858, between the reigns of Leo IV and Benedict III; however, this possibility is unlikely, because Leo IV died on 17 July 855 and Benedict III was elected as his successor on 29 September 855.

 Jean de Mailly, a French Dominican at Metz, places the story in the year 1099, in his Chronica Universalis Mettensis, which dates from approximately 1250 and gives what is almost certainly the earliest account of the woman who became known as Pope Joan.
 His compatriot Stephen of Bourbon acknowledges this by placing her rule at approximately 1100.
 Also, Rosemary and Darrell Pardoe, authors of The Female Pope: The Mystery of Pope Joan.
 The First Complete Documentation of the Facts behind the Legend, is assuming that a more plausible time-frame would be 1086–1108, when there were a lot of antipopes, and the reign of the legitimate popes Victor III, Urban II, and Paschal II was not always established in Rome, since this city was occupied by Henry IV, Holy Roman Emperor, and later sacked by the Normans.

 Generally, there are two versions of the legend.